 Considering how many positives there are to getting fit, and how many negatives are associated with a sedentary lifestyle, it seems odd that such a small percentage of people actually manage to maintain a fit and healthy lifestyle long term.
 The purpose of this article is to identify five common hurdles to fitness, and give you advise on how to overcome them.

-You’ve got to work 40 hours per week, then there’s 2 hours travelling there and back each day, you’ve got to cook dinner for the family, help the kids with their homework, walk the dog, and see your friends on Friday night.
+You’ve got to work 40 hours per week, then there are 2 hours traveling there and back each day, you’ve got to cook dinner for the family, help the kids with their homework, walk the dog, and see your friends on Friday night.
 How can you possibly exercise too?

 Solution: This is probably the most common excuse as to why people can’t exercise, and let’s be clear here, it’s a terrible excuse.
 How long does it take you to perform 10 bodyweight squats?
 30 seconds?
 How long does it take to walk for 10 minutes each day? (trick question).
 The mistake that busy people make is that they think the gym is the only way to exercise.
 It’s not.

-Also, if you’re being honest you’ll probably be able to point to a lot of spare time spent on Facebook, watching golf, sitting in a pub, or playing video games.
-The problem is that you haven’t prioritised exercise like you have these other pursuits.
+Also, if you’re being honest you’ll probably be able to point to a lot of spare time spent on Facebook, watching golf news, sitting in a pub, or playing video games.
+The problem is that you haven’t prioritized exercise like you have these other pursuits.
 That’s completely understandable, we all need time to relax and have fun, but it does demonstrate that a lack of time isn’t really the problem here, it’s just that you would rather spend your time doing something else.

 Don’t drink coffee?
 Well on average Britain spends £45.60 on alcohol each month, £90 per month on filling up the car, and you don’t even want to know how much a single cinema trip is setting you back!
 The point is that just like with hurdle #1, it’s not so much that you can’t afford to exercise, it’s that there are other things that you would prefer to spend money on.

 However, it is possible to get fit without a penny to your name.
-Walk more, exercise at home, go for a kick about with your friends (make sure at least one can afford a football).
-Performing 100 bodyweight squats per day costs £0.00 and will massively improve your fitness.
+Walk more, exercise at home, go for a kickabout with your friends (make sure at least one can afford a football).
+Performing 100 bodyweight squats per day cost £0.00 and will massively improve your fitness.

 Secondly, find an event in your future that you would like to look good for, or a sporting event (marathon?) that you would like to compete in.
 Find some extrinsic motivation that propels you forward.
 Don’t expect to find motivation from the love of exercise, find it from the love of getting results.
 Or for the social aspect – which brings us to our final hurdle.